Singer Teairra Mari Files Revenge Porn Suit In LA Against Rapper 50 Cent

-WOODLAND HILLS (CBSLA/AP) – Singer Teairra Mari, a star of the show “Love & Hip Hop,” has filed a revenge porn lawsuit against 50 Cent and her ex-boyfriend, alleging they leaked an intimate photo and video of her online.
+WOODLAND HILLS (CBSLA/AP) – Singer Teairra Mari, a star of the show “Love & Hip Hop,” has filed a revenge porn lawsuit against rapper 50 Cent and her ex-boyfriend, alleging they leaked an intimate photo and video of her online.

 In a news conference Thursday at the Woodland Hills office of celebrity attorney Lisa Bloom, the 30-year-old Mari claimed that her ex-boyfriend, Akbar Abdul-Ahad, posted the photo and video to her own Instagram account after she ended their relationship last week.
 She said Abdul-Ahad was able to do so because he had her Instagram password.